YaniScript/Horiseon-Facelift/README.md

 # Horiseon-Facelift

-Welcome to my first project entitled "On The Horiseon: Branding Your Business".
+Welcome to my first project!
 The unique name I gave my site is "On the Horiseon: Brand Your Business."
 My repository that I created for this project is entited "Horiseon-Facelift".

 In full transparency, I was so lost trying to unpack this project in its original HTML and CSS file versions.
 The original files were so non-descript and hard to decipher the unique elements.
 If the original HTML had a voice, it would be monotone and without inflection.
 Not to mention, the class and IDs were tricky to follow in the CSS and see which elements were impacted.

  Every time that I made a change in the HTML or CSS, it impacted something else and I found myself stuggling to find the "root" within the <div> soup, and it was hard to track the CSS elements with the way everything was displayed in the CSS.

 And because I am a complete newbie to this whole thing, I decided to just rebuild the entire website.
 I rebuilt the entire HTML and created, then linked it with an entirely new CSS file.
 (Go, Yani!!!)
 Once I was done, I used the nomenclature that I saw in the